NM-TAFE/smiley-the-four-pillars-of-oop-itslukeDev/knowledge_and_evidence.md

 1. **Understanding Blink Mechanism:** In your own words, explain how the `blink()` method enables the Happy smiley to blink.
 What role does the argument play in this method?

    > When the `blink()` method is called, it will call its own `draw_eyes()` method and set the `wide_open` argument to false.
-This will paint all of the 'eye pixels' to the color of the face thus - TODO: Pickup where I left off.
+This will paint all of the 'eye pixels' to the color of the face thus making the face's eyes look closed.
+The optional `delay: float` argument controls the amount of seconds

 2. **Implement Blink in Sad Class:**